Overview

 - Not included: Travel, accommodation, private expenses, and social activities (optional), which must be covered by participants.

 For those in need of financial support for the expenses that are not included, please refer to the Financial support section for information on available funding options.
+Please note that the deadline for applying for financial support depends on the institution you are from and might be earlier than the pre-registration deadline (see the Financial support section).

 Student financial support